Ixcatl/fables_novasophonia/docs/core/equipment.rst

 Accessories
 ==========
 Accessories are items worn on the person without using Belt slots.
-Some may take their own special slots, while others are freely equipped on the body.
+Some may take accessory-specific slots, while others are freely equipped on the body.
 Two accessories which use the same slot cannot be used together, unless the creature has more than one of that particular body part, such as hands or feet.

 Equipped accessories, much like wielded weapons or worn armor, still weigh Bulk on their bearer.